Ale-JRD/Trads/content/post/index-T1.md

 In that case… —

-[…]
+「…」

 As a thought crossed my mind, I gulped.

 Then, I spoke.

-[Could you… get confirmation on whether I’m allowed to leave through the gate and charge at them?]
+「Could you… get confirmation on whether I’m allowed to leave through the gate and charge at them?」

 ---